Eat & Drink

 Eight Buns

 Eight Buns has built a reputation for itself as one of the best spots for dumplings in Newcastle.
-There's plenty of dumplings and buns to choose from, so you're spoilt for choice.
+There are plenty of dumplings and buns to choose from, so you're spoilt for choice.
 Don't miss the duck roti either!

 Where: 47 Beaumont St